mightykatun/Manim-GUI/README.md

 # Manim-GUI
-Graphical user interface for the Manim library.\
+Web based graphical user interface for the Manim library.\
 WORK IN PROGRESS ⚠️